 At the same time Ancient Greek doctors developed a rational theory of disease and sought cures.
 However one did not replace the other.
 The cult of Asclepius and Greek medicine existed side by side.

 Medical schools were formed in Greece and in Greek colonies around the Mediterranean.
 As early as 500 BC a man named Alcamaeon from Croton in Italy said that a body was healthy if it had the right balance of hot and cold, wet and dry.
 If the balance was upset the body grew ill.

 However the most famous Ancient Greek doctor is Hippocrates (C.460-377 BC).
 (Although historians now believe that he was much less famous in his own time that was once thought.
 It is believed that many of the medical books ascribed to him were actually written by other men).
 Hippocrates stressed that doctors should carefully observe the patients symptoms and take note of them.
 Hippocrates also rejected all magic and he believed in herbal remedies.

 A number of Greeks speculated that the human body was made up of elements.
 If they were properly balanced the person was healthy.
 However if they became unbalanced the person fell ill.

 Finally Aristotle (384-322 BC) put forward a theory of disease.
-He believed the body was made up of four humours or liquids.
+He believed the body was made up of four humors or liquids.
 They were phlegm, blood, yellow bile and black bile.
-If a person had too much of one humour they fell ill.
+If a person had too much of one humor they fell ill.
 For instance if a person had a fever he must have too much blood.
 The treatment was to cut the patient and let him bleed.